-We maintain an up-to-date documentation for your convenience, and we are the only Drupal distribution to do so.
+We maintain an up-to-date documentation for your editors' convenience, and we are the only Drupal distribution to do so.
+And even in German.

 Each website is different, and most web development companies develop highly customized solutions and both standard components of the CMS and the customisation evolve quickly.
 This means that for these companies - and the customers - it is unaffordable to write and maintain up-to-date documentation targeted to the editors.

 The severity of the conflict and pain in documentation leads to odd dogmas including “Working software over comprehensive documentation” from the Agile Manifesto.
 Documentation is thus too often mostly skipped in agile projects.